Will the US Supreme Court reconsider abortion rights? | Malay Mail

 This week alone, Alabama passed a law banning women from having an abortion even in cases of incest or rape and the Missouri legislature made illegal abortions from eight weeks of pregnancy.
 Both states have vowed to prosecute doctors who perform the procedure.

-Georgia, Ohio, Mississippi, Kentucky, Iowa and North Dakota have enacted laws banning abortion from the moment a foetal heartbeat is detected, around six weeks of gestation, before most women know they are pregnant.
+Georgia, Ohio, Mississippi, Kentucky, Iowa and North Dakota have enacted laws banning abortion from the moment a fetal heartbeat is detected, around six weeks of gestation, before most women know they are pregnant.

 All of these laws flagrantly go against Roe v Wade, which guarantees women’s rights to abortion as long as the foetus is not viable — around 24 weeks of pregnancy.